freshautomations/telegram-moderator-bot/GUIDE.md

 Ban a user.
 Use the GUI to quickly pinpoint the user and fill in the right username.
 Administrators and other moderators cannot be banned.

-Multiple names can be added with space separation.
+Multiple names can be added using space as a separator.

 ```
 /unban @username